kizvki/Insect-Scanner/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these steps below.
+To edit the scryipt we recommend [Visual Studio Code](https://code.visualstudio.com/).

 ### Prerequisites